Applying Calculus in Intelligence Calculations

 • The coup appears sudden—only in retrospect

-One day an administration stands; the next, it is gone.
+One day, an administration stands;

 This is why many coup experts argue that coups are not shocks but revelations: the moment when invisible shifts finally become undeniable.